AxdeKlerk/SLP/DEBUGGING.md

 **Lesson Learned:** *Square* webhook signature verification requires hashing the *full notification URL + raw body* string, not just the body.
 Always check *Square*’s official docs for the string-to-sign format.
 Using `request.get_host()` and `request.path` avoids hardcoding *ngrok* domains and ensures the `notification URL` matches exactly what *Square* uses.
 Adding debug prints for header and computed signatures side by side is essential for troubleshooting mismatches.

+## Authentication Error

+**Bug:** When I attempted to create a *Square* payment link from the profile page, the API consistently returned a `401 Unauthorized` error.
+I confirmed that my *Django* settings were loading the correct `sandbox token`, `base URL`, and `location ID`.
+The request headers logged as `Authorization: Bearer EAAA...`, and the debug output showed that the token, base URL, and location ID were aligned with sandbox mode.
+Despite this, *Square* still rejected the request.
+The problem was not with credentials but with the request payload format.
+I was incorrectly sending an `"order": {...}` object, which is not supported by the `CreatePaymentLink` endpoint in this context.

+**Fix:** I updated the `payload` to use the `"quick_pay"` object instead of `"order"`.
+This matched the structure expected by the *Square* API and allowed the request to succeed.
+The corrected `payload` looked like this:

+    payload = {
+        "idempotency_key": str(uuid.uuid4()),
+        "quick_pay": {
+            "name": f"Order #{order.id}",
+            "price_money": {
+                "amount": int(order.total * 100),
+                "currency": "GBP"
+            },
+            "location_id": settings.SQUARE_LOCATION_ID
+        }
+    }

+After switching to `"quick_pay"`, *Square* returned a `200 OK` response along with a valid `payment_link.url`, and *Django* successfully redirected to the *Square* Sandbox Checkout page.

+**Lesson Learned:** A `401 Unauthorized` error from *Square* does not always mean the token or location is wrong.
+If the credentials are correct but the payload is invalid for the endpoint, *Square* may still return `401`.
+Always cross-check the request body against the official *Square* API docs.
+For the `CreatePaymentLink` endpoint, `"quick_pay"` is the minimal, valid object for sandbox testing.
+Using `"order"` directly caused the error.